-The purpose of private study is to help students to develop the skill of working independently.
+The purpose of private study is to help pupils to develop the skill of working independently.
 This time should be used to read around their subjects and to consolidate their learning.
-Students take responsibility for managing their own time, however, guidance is available from a member of staff, if needed.
-The periods are supervised but it is possible for students to use resource areas, such as the ICT Suite and the Library.
+Pupils take responsibility for managing their own time, however, guidance is available from a member of staff, if needed.
+The study periods are supervised but it is possible for pupils to use resource areas, such as the ICT Suite and the Library.